Makeshift/Freelancer-Autosplitters/Readme.md

 ### Any%

 #### Many Objectives
 This splitter contains a lot of objectives, and splits based on your current objective in-game.
-I attempted to include as many splits as I could so that it could be used to optimising small sections.
+I attempted to include as many splits as I could so that it could be used for optimising small sections.

 **Features**:
 * Splits on many major (and minor) points in each mission